 The Corporate Governance, Nominating and Social Responsibility Committee takes a leadership role in shaping our corporate governance by identifying and proposing qualified director nominees, overseeing the purpose, structure and composition of our Board committees and periodically reviewing our Code of Business Conduct and Corporate Governance Guidelines.
 The Committee also establishes and oversees our Board and committee evaluation process which occurs annually.
+Additionally, the

-Additionally, the Committee oversees our ESG and sustainability initiatives which are considered to be an essential part of our governance and are discussed in detail further in our proxy statement.
-In 2021, the Committee delegated oversight of human capital management, a component of the Company's ESG program, to the Company's Human Capital and Compensation Committee.
-In addition, the Committee, formerly known as the Corporate Governance and Nominating Committee, was renamed to reflect and formalize its primary responsibility for ESG and sustainability.
+Committee oversees our ESG and sustainability initiatives which are considered to be an essential part of our governance and are discussed in further detail in our proxy statement.
+The Committee delegates oversight of human capital management, a component of the Company's ESG program, to the Company's Human Capital and Compensation Committee.
 Each member of this Committee is a non-management director and is independent as defined in the listing standards of the NYSE and in accordance with our Corporate Governance Guidelines.